How To Make Corn Tortillas

 - Mix: Measure the masa, lard, and salt into the mixing bowl.
 Pour very hot tap water over the lard.
 Mix the dough by hand until it is very smooth.

 - Rest: Wrap the corn tortilla dough in plastic and leave it to rest at room temperature for 30 minutes.
 P.S.
 The rest time softens the masa to make the tortillas more flexible.
 Don’t skip!

 - Cut: Cut the dough into 16 equal pieces, leaving them under the plastic, so they don’t dry out.
 One at a time, place a ball of corn tortilla dough in the middle of the press.
 Press down hard to flatten the tortilla into a paper-thin circle.

 - Cook: Gently peel the corn tortilla off the plastic and move it to the hot dry skillet.
-Pulling the corn tortillas off the plastic is the only tricky part of the process.
+Pulling the tortillas off the plastic is the only tricky part of the process.
 If the first few rip, simply form the dough back into a ball and repress.
 Make sure you lay it in the skillet carefully so it has full contact with the hot surface.
 Cook for approximately 2 minutes per side.

-- Keep Warm: Move the cooked corn tortillas to a holding plate and cover with a towel to keep warm.
+- Keep Warm: Move the cooked tortillas to a holding plate and cover with a towel to keep warm.

 Why Are My Tortillas Crispy?